Cours Mirabeau

-The Cours Mirabeau is an avenue which is one of the major arteries of Aix-en-Provence, France.
+The Cours Mirabeau is an avenue which is the main boulevard of Aix-en-Provence, France.
+The street is now closed to through traffic, improving pedestrian access to the space.

 Overview

 440 meters long and 42 meters wide, the Cours Mirabeau is one of the most popular and lively places in the town.
 It is lined with many cafés, one of the most famous being Les Deux Garçons and during its history frequented by famous French cultural figures such as Paul Cézanne, Émile Zola and Albert Camus.

 The street has wide sidewalks planted with double rows of plane-trees.
 The Cours Mirabeau is decorated by fountains, the most notable of which is the Fontaine de la Rotonde, a large fountain that makes up a roundabout at one end of the street.
 The street also divides Aix into two portions, the Quartier Mazarin, or "new town", which extends to the south and west, and the Ville Comtale, or "old town", which lies to the north with its wide but irregular streets and its old mansions dating from the 16th, 17th and 18th centuries.